CylonSB/Scripts/Scripts/Approach/README.md

 # Approach
 _Automated approach script using RangeFinder and PID loop_

-This script is assembled from this reddit thread, piecing together the info from various comments and adjusting it to work with the Jilted.
+This script is assembled from [this reddit thread][1], piecing together the info from various comments and adjusting it to work with the Jilted.
 Setup assumes a single RangeFinder for the Distance calculation and a number of RangeFinders to assist it.

 *Field names*: